-Printers on Windows 10 can have a status of offline and online.
-I was surprised to find that because everyone wants their printer to be available and ready for print.
+Printers on Windows 11/10 can have a status of offline and online.
+I was surprised to find that because everyone wants their default printer to be available and ready for print.
 One should know that when a printer goes offline, it doesn’t mean it has been removed.
-It could go offline because of an error during printing or issue with the driver.
+It could go offline because of an error during printing or an issue with the printer driver.
 Windows OS can set the status of the printer as offline if it finds a problem.
 In this post, I will show how you can change a Printer status to online or Restore Printer to online status.

 Printer is Offline?
 Change a Printer status to online

-There is an advantage of turning a printer offline.
+There is an advantage to turning a printer offline.
 Nobody can misuse it, and if you have kids at home who keep printing casually, you can block the access.
 You may have forgotten about turning it offline.
 So, let’s fix it:

 - Restart Printer & Check for connectivity